patriciogonzalezvivo/eyeo16/README.md

 to be in Zach's class...

-that lead me to this moment
+that lead me to this moment [click]

 --